Kirti-Harode/SaveTheEarth/README.md

   In Save The Earth, the game's features will be:

   * Game will be timer based (no score).
 Player's job is to save Earth from comets      within the time limit.
-  * Player will able to Start, pause the game.
+  * Player will able to Start the game.
-  * Pause and start button for music.
   * Game will have multiple levels.
   * With each level number of comets wil increase and there direction will change.